 *Tier 1: Applicant is currently working and is required by his or her hiring agency to be certified.

 *Tier 2: Applicant has received an offer of employment by their hiring agency upon successful completion of training and certification.

-Tier 3: Applicant will market him/herself as a CPS after meeting all requirements, including passing the exam.
+Tier 3: Applicant will seek employment as a CPS-MH after meeting all requirements, including passing the exam.
 (This includes Vocational Rehabilitation support)